North American Soccer League

 Oct.
 23: We stayed at Bablasar on the Caspian sea.

 Oct.
 24: Shahi Team?
-Drew 2-2 Took a 7.5 hour coach ride to Shahi.
+Tied 2-2 Took a 7.5 hour coach ride to Shahi.
 Played the same afternoon.
 Shahi is 5,000 feet up in the mountains.

 Oct.
 26: Took a 7 hour coach ride back to Tehran.
 We stayed the night readying for a flight to Karachi, Pakistan.